2sic/2sxc-docs/2sxc Docs Generator/net-code/data-sources/use/index.md

 ##  Create a Query in Code by Piping / Chaining Data sources

-What the VisualQuery designer does is configure how DataSources are attached, mapping their in/out streams and adding parameters.
+What the [VisualQuery](xref:Basics.Query.VisualQuery.Index) designer does is configure how DataSources are attached, mapping their in/out streams and adding parameters.

 You can also do this in code, but it's fairly advanced.
-You would usually want to do this, if you want to use a filter or something, but need to provide parameters which aren't available in the Visual Query Designer.
+You would usually want to do this, if you want to use a filter or something, but need to provide parameters which aren't available in the [VisualQuery](xref:Basics.Query.VisualQuery.Index) Designer.
 Here's a simple example:

 ```cs
 // A source which can filter by Content-Type (EntityType)